|

 of chemical cleaning products will provide detailed instructions on the

-rinse cycle must be accomplished in a timely manner and must be performed
+neutralized.
+The rinse cycle must be accomplished in a timely manner and

-slowly and deliberately thus assuring a complete rinse of the substrate.
+must be performed slowly and deliberately thus assuring a complete rinse of

 The